-Iceland’s capital and largest city, which is home to fewer than 200,000 people, has a captivating color and charm.
+Iceland’s capital and largest city has a captivating colour and charm.
 Located right on the coastline, Reykjavik is thought to be the first permanent settlement in Iceland.
 The city has been the capital since the 19th century when Iceland began to move towards independence from Denmark, which it received in 1918.
 Nowadays, Reykjavik is known for being exceptionally lively, especially during the long summer nights when the sun doesn’t set.
 It’s also the best place to come if you want to check out Iceland’s thrilling music scene.

 Vík is the southernmost village in Iceland, and fewer than 200 people are fortunate enough to call it home.
 The tourist industry is very well developed here due to the beautiful coastlines on which it lies.
 The sand on the beach is made of black basalt, as the village sits directly below an enormous volcano.
 You’ll also see the cliffs that make the village famous, as well as the sea stacks that rise up out of the water like ghosts.
 The town is little more than a small group of low buildings and a church rising up on the hill, but the memory of it all is sure to stay etched in your mind.